Singapore Street Food Guide: Where and What To Eat Under $5 USD

 Singapore Street Food

-Theyโ€™re open all day, serving chicken rice and braised duck with devotion.
+Tucked away in the vibrant heart of Geylang, Du Shou Shi is a humble but legendary Singapore street food stall that has won over the hearts of locals and tourists.
+They’re open all day, serving chicken rice and braised duck with devotion.
 If you can only pick one, go for the Braised Duck Rice with its tender meat and fragrant rice.

 11. Jian Bo Tiong Bahru Shui Kueh